 Simply identify key influencers in your niche who have a large following on social media, collaborate with them on high-quality content, then pay them for their endorsement of your product or service.

-It is not just a fad, but a viable way to grow your eCommerce business and reach new consumers.
+It is not just a fad, but a practical way to grow your eCommerce business and reach new consumers.

 Collaborations such as these help get your brand heard worldwide by these influential people, who have nothing to do with your company except that they like it so much that they want to tell everyone about it.